dotkernel/dot-annotated-services/README.md

 ## Cache annotations

 This package is built on top of `doctrine/annotation` and `doctrine/cache`.
-In order to cache annotations, you should register a service factory at key `AbstractAnnotatedFactory::CACHE_SERVICE` that should return a valid `Doctrine\Common\Cache\Cache` cache driver.
+To cache annotations, you should register a service factory at key `AbstractAnnotatedFactory::CACHE_SERVICE` that should return a valid `Doctrine\Common\Cache\Cache` cache driver.
 See [Cache Drivers](https://github.com/doctrine/cache/tree/master/lib/Doctrine/Common/Cache) for available implementations offered by doctrine.

 Below, we give an example, as defined in our frontend and admin starter applications: